 While this is high quality and intense training, and there are no minimum training standards required to practice as a sleep educator, I would suggest that any short sleep course is unlikely to fully equip you to feel confident to work with a range of sleep clients.

 This course will equip those working with families to find gentler, more age appropriate solutions for common sleep challenges, as well as guiding the right referrals for more complex problems.
+If you would prefer a more comprehensive course, the full Holistic Sleep Coaching Program may be more appropriate.
+You can choose either the live or the self-paced programs.

 While I welcome parents who would like to take a deeper dive into sleep, please note that the mentoring aspect of the course is not the place for one to one sleep support.
 Mentoring is an extremely important part of ongoing learning about sleep, but the support I provide is in an online group setting, and is not intended for people to ask about their own child.